openwebdocs/owd-website/pages/content/reports/2024/index.md

 ### W3C WebDX web-features mapping of BCD keys into baseline features

-As of writing this report, there are about 15,000 browser-compat-data keys that describe features of the web platform.
-In 2024, the W3C WebDX web-features project went on a mission to map all of these keys into [web-features](https://github.com/web-platform-dx/web-features) to build a shared catalog of features of the web platform.
+The mission of the W3C WebDX web-features project is to map all browser-compat-data (BCD) keys to [web-features](https://github.com/web-platform-dx/web-features).
+The goal is to build a shared catalog of features of the web platform.
+As of this writing, there are approximately 15,000 BCD keys that describe features of the web platform.
+In 2024, OWD, with the help of the W3C WebDX Community Group and Google sponsorship, successfully mapped these keys.

-By creating a common nomenclature for web platform features, web-features intends to support communication between web developers, browser vendors, standardization bodies, and other ecosystem participants.
-From Array to Cascade Layers to Offscreen Canvas, web-features identifies, defines, and categorizes capabilities of the web platform that web developers care about.
+By creating a common nomenclature for web platform features, the web-features project supports improved communication between web developers, browser vendors, standardization bodies, and other ecosystem participants.
+From Array to Cascade Layers to Offscreen Canvas, the web-features project identifies, defines, and categorizes the capabilities of the web platform that web developers care about.

-This work has been fantastic team work with a group of people contracted by Google, including Open Web Docs, [James Stuckey Weber](https://github.com/jamesnw/) from [Oddbird](https://www.oddbird.net/), [Dietrich Ayala](https://github.com/autonome), [Daniel D. Beck](https://github.com/ddbeck), and [Kadir Topal](https://github.com/atopal).
-It was great fun and memories from the [BCD migration from wiki tables to JSON data](https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/) came back as we were [tracking our progress](https://github.com/web-platform-dx/web-features/issues/788) over the last few months.
+OWD provided synchronization of browser-compat-data keys between the mdn/browser-compat-data and web-platform-dx/web-features repositories, ensuring the two projects sync up nicely and complement each other effectively.

-We also provided synchronization of browser-compat-data keys between the mdn/browser-compat-data and web-platform-dx/web-features repositories and made sure that the two projects sync up nicely and complement each other effectively.
+This project was a fantastic collaboration between the group of people contracted by Google, including Open Web Docs, [James Stuckey Weber](https://github.com/jamesnw/) from [Oddbird](https://www.oddbird.net/), [Dietrich Ayala](https://github.com/autonome), [Daniel D. Beck](https://github.com/ddbeck), and [Kadir Topal](https://github.com/atopal).
+Memories from the [BCD migration from wiki tables to JSON data](https://hacks.mozilla.org/2018/02/mdn-browser-compatibility-data/) came back as we were [tracking our progress](https://github.com/web-platform-dx/web-features/issues/788) over the last few months.
+It was great fun!

 ### Replacing all "true" and "null" versions with real version numbers in BCD

-In [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data), we used to set the version number to "true" whenever we know that a web platform feature is supported in a browser but we don't know which was the first version that introduced support.
-Also, when a features' support was entirely unknown, we used to set the version number to "null".
-This meant that the compatibility data was quite incomplete and not always useful to data consumers.
-Especially the calculation of baseline was not possible with incomplete data.
+Previously, the [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) project used to have incomplete browser version numbers.
+Features that were supported but for which we didn't know the first browser version that introduced support was, had a version number set to "true".
+And features for which support was entirely unknown had a version number set to "null".
+This meant that the compatibility data was incomplete and not always useful to consumers.
+In particular, the calculation of the Baseline status was not possible with incomplete data.

 Thanks to a 2024 project led by [Queen Vinyl Da.i'gyu-Kazotetsu](https://github.com/queengooborg) and [Florian Scholz](https://github.com/Elchi3), BCD no longer has "true" and "null" values.
-All data in BCD now comes with a real version number or at least a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-).
+All data in BCD now comes with, at the very least, a [ranged version number](https://github.com/mdn/browser-compat-data/blob/main/schemas/compat-data-schema.md#ranged-versions-), or a real version number.

 ### Web Security docs for MDN